airalab/robonomics-wiki/README.md

 There are two ways for inserting pictures in your documents:

-{% roboWikiNote {type: 'warning'}%} It is recommended to insert pictures with built-in tag `<robo-wiki-picture>`, however you may also use standard way for Markdown files. {% endroboWikiNote %}
+> It is recommended to insert pictures with built-in tag `{% roboWikiPicture %}`, however you may also use standard way for Markdown files.

 `with caption`